Founded in 1953

 What We Do

 We are a year-round safe and productive music activity for youths 10 to 22 years old rooted in the Drum Corps tradition.
-Free weekly music lessons are offered in New York’s Chinatown every Sunday in drum, fife, horn, and guard.
+Year-round weekly music lessons are offered in New York’s Chinatown every Sunday in drum, fife, horn, and guard.
 All levels are welcome.

 WHAT IS DRUM CORPS?